Battle of Le Mesnil-Patry: Atrocities

 the SS made the local French villagers dig a mass grave and bury the men, which was discovered by troops of the 49th (West Riding) Division when they captured the village on 25 June.
 With the murders of prisoners taken at Le Mesnil-Patry on 11 June, 147 Canadians are known to have been killed by the 12th SS-Panzer Division.
 If the ratio between combat deaths and POW murders is taken from 7 to 11 June, when the 3rd Canadian and 12th SS Divisions met on the battlefield, 20 per cent of 677 deaths in the 3rd Canadian Division, were of men murdered after capture.
 Stories of German atrocities circulated swiftly among Canadian troops and an order-of-the-day instructed the Canadians to take no prisoners, until quickly countermanded by higher authority.

-Five members the 12th SS-Panzer Division were prosecuted for the crime;
+Four members of the 12th SS-Panzer Division were prosecuted for the crime:

-Siebken and Schnabel were found guilty and hanged at Hamelin Prison on January 20, 1949.
+Siebken and Schnabel were sentenced to death and hanged at Hamelin Prison on January 20, 1949.